Mahatma Gandhi Setu: Planning and significance

-The Indian postal department issued a commemorative postage stamp, "Landmark Bridges Of India: Mahatma Gandhi Setu", on 17 August 2007.
+The Indian postal department issued a commemorative postage stamp, "Landmark Bridges Of India: Mahatma Gandhi Setu" on 17 August 2007.

 Engineering

 The bridge consists of 45 intermediate spans of 121.065 m each and a span of 65.530 m at each end.
-The deck provides for a 7.5 m two-lane roadway for IRC class 70 R loading with footpaths on either side.
+The deck provides for a 7.5 m two-lane roadway for the Indian Roads Congress (IRC) class 70 R loading with footpaths on either side.
 The cantilever segmental construction method was adopted; each span has two cantilever beams on both sides which are free to move at the ends.
 It has two lanes, one upstream and the other downstream, each with a width of around 6 m.
 These lanes are free from each other with no connections.
 It was constructed using 3 m pre-cast parts, which were joined at both ends to complete the span.
 The spans are connected with a protrusion which is free to move longitudinally.
 Vertical movement allows for vibrations from vehicular movement to transfer smoothly between spans without much discreteness.

 Traffic congestion

 In recent decades, the bridge has experienced major traffic chaos due to the increasing number of vehicles crossing it, operating in excess of capacity and overloading the structure.
-The Bihar government has planned to build two pontoon bridges parallel to it, in order to relieve these problems.
+In 2014, Bihar government announced plans to build two pontoon bridges parallel to Gandhi Setu, in order to relieve congestion problems.
+One pontoon bridge was opened in 2017.
 The bridge is crossed daily by over 85,000 vehicles and 12,000 pedestrians.